rocjs/roc/docs/RocObject.md

 [Read more here.](/docs/Hooks.md#hooks)

 ### `init`
-A function that can be used to programmatically both define values that should be used over what is defined on the Roc object and override things from the built context.
+A function that can be used to programmatically define values that should be used instead of what is already defined on the Roc object and override things from the built context.

 __Example__
 ```javascript